cogitogroupltd/tekton-helm-chart/examples/tekton-kaniko-build-deploy/README.md

 ```

 ## Run a pipeline via Trigger (requires additional configuration)

+NOTE: If you are running locally you will need to configure inbound firewall rules on your router!

 - Open inbound firewall rules to allow traffic from GitHub, see here https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-githubs-ip-addresses)
 - Open outbound firewall rules to allow traffic to GitHub, see here https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-githubs-ip-addresses)